 - 5 kaffir lime leaves

-- 1 inch piece fresh ginger, sliced
+- 1 inch piece fresh galangal or ginger, sliced

 - 6 tablespoons fish sauce

-- 6 tablespoons freshly squeezed lime juice
+- 6 tablespoons fresh lime juice

 - 2 teaspoons brown sugar